 Some researchers differentiate between two types of aggression:

 The controlled-instrumental subtype is considered to be indirect aggression, premeditated and outcome focused; the reactive-impulsive subtype has been associated with anger.

 Aggression and impulsivity are not synonymous; however, when we talk about impulsive aggression, “impulsivity defines the nature of aggressive behaviour”(Coccaro, 2015).

 James did not mean to hurt his friend but he did…

 As you see, even without a direction, a reactive or impulsive aggressive outburst can result in a disastrous outcome.
-When James became extremely angry during his argument with his friend Mike, and in the heat of the argument pushed him out of his way, he never intended to or even imagined he might cause physical harm to his friend.
-But it so happened that Mike fell on a glass table and it resulted in him having a broken wrist.
+When James became extremely angry during his argument with his friend Mike and in the heat of the argument pushed him out of his way, he never intended to or even imagined he might cause physical harm to his friend.
+But, it so happened that Mike fell on a glass table and broke his wrist.
 Mike was taken to the hospital, the police were called and charges were laid.
-Not only did it ruin the friendship and result in legal troubles, but James found it difficult to deal with the fact that he had caused physical harm to his friend.
+Not only did it ruin the friendship and resulted in legal troubles, but also James found it difficult to deal with the fact that he had caused physical harm to his friend.